-SG&A expense was essentially flat in 2012 as compared to 2011 in both overall dollar amount and as a percentage of sales; however, as noted in the table above, there were several offsetting fluctuations within SG&A. The 2012 increases noted above for salaries and fringes, office expenses and acquisition-related costs are due to the additional staffing, offices and costs associated with the addition of the 2012 Acquired Companies.
+SG&A expense was essentially flat in 2012 as compared to 2011 in both overall dollar amount and as a percentage of sales; however, there were several offsetting fluctuations within SG&A. Increases in 2012 related to salaries and fringes (\$0.3 million), office expenses (\$0.2 million) and acquisition-related costs (\$1.0 million) were due to the additional staffing, offices and costs associated with the addition of the 2012 Acquired Companies.
 The anticipated acquisition of the Transpower magnetics business of TE also contributed to the increased acquisition-related costs in 2012.
-There was less legal activity in 2012 related to the SynQor case compared to 2011, resulting in reduced legal fees in 2012.
-There were also favorable fluctuations in foreign currencies during 2012, primarily related to the British Pound
+There was less legal activity in 2012 related to the SynQor case compared to 2011, resulting in a \$1.0 million reduction in legal fees in 2012.
+There were also favorable fluctuations in foreign currencies of \$0.6 million during 2012, primarily related to the British Pound.